brunoklein99/deep-learning-notes/README.md

 * Fix great cats (lions, panthers...) being classified as non cat
 * Improve perfomrnace on blurry images

 Get some of the classification errors and manually check them, so as to have an idea on might we do next.
+Get an insight on why the errors might have happened.

 | Images        | Dog           | Great cats  | Blurry | Comments
 | ------------- |:-------------:| :-----------:|:-------:|:--------|